neilblom/wordlist-writer/docs/Frontend_Architecture.md

 * control buttons such as save and load
 The frontend relies on:
 * static JSON data loaded from public folders
-* in-memory data structures for frequency, lemmas, cognates, and master list
+* in-memory data structures for frequency, lemmas, cognates, dictionary profiles, and master list
 * DOM manipulation for rendering and updates
 The frontend performs all text analysis.
 The backend stores and retrieves data only.